Minotaur: A SIMD-Oriented Synthesizing Superoptimizer: Formalizing Vector Intrinsics in Alive2

 The version of Alive2 that we started with supports most of the core LLVM intermediate representation, including its target-independent vector operations.
 However, Alive2 did not have a semantics for any of the numerous LLVM-level intrinsic functions that provide predictable, low-level access to target-specific vector instructions.

-We added semantics for 165 x86-64 vector intrinsics to Alive2; these come from the SSE, AVX, AVX2, and AVX512 ISA extensions.
-The resulting version of Alive2 supports all x86 vector intrinsics except those that use floating point, those that are specifically intended to support cryptographic applications, and some memory operations that we did not see appearing in programs in practice.
+We added semantics for 165 x86-64 vector intrinsics to Alive2; these come from the SSE, AVX, AVX2, and AVX-512 ISA extensions.
+The resulting version of Alive2 supports the x86 vector intrinsics that are widely used and that an SMT solver can reason about fairly efficiently.
+This includes special vertical operations that do not overlap with LLVM's platform-independent vector instructions (such as \texttt{@llvm.x86.avx2.psign.b}), special data movement intrinsics that operate differently than LLVM's \texttt{shufflevector} (such as \texttt{@llvm.x86.avx512.packsswb.512}), and special horizontal operations that are only available in x86 processors (such as \texttt{@llvm.x86.avx512.vpdpbusd.512}).
+We have not supported dedicated cryptographic operations (that an SMT solver is unlikely to be able to make use of within a reasonable amount of CPU time), nor have we supported some unpopular SIMD intrinsics that we have not observed being used in programs that we have compiled with \tool{}.

 There is significant overlapping functionality between vector instructions; for example, there are eight different variants of the \texttt{pavg} instruction that computes a vertical (element-wise) average of two input vectors.
 To exploit this overlap, our implementation is parameterized by vector width, vector element size, and by the presence of a masking feature that, when present, uses a bitvector to suppress the output of vector results in some lanes.
-Algorithms~\ref{semantic:pavg} and~\ref{semantic:pmadd} show, for example, our implementation of the \texttt{pavg} (packed average) and \texttt{pmadd.wd} (packed multiply and add) family of instructions.
+Algorithms~\ref{semantic:pavg} and~\ref{semantic:pmadd} show our implementations of the \texttt{pavg} (packed average) and \texttt{pmadd.wd} (packed multiply and add) families of instructions.
 This parameterized implementation enabled a high level of code reuse, and our implementation of these semantics is only 660 lines of C++.
-Note in particular that the semantics here differ from the semantics of the corresponding processor instruction because at the LLVM level, we must account for poison values---a form of deferred undefined behavior.
+Our semantics differ slightly from the semantics of the corresponding processor instructions because, at the LLVM level, we must account for poison values---a form of deferred undefined behavior.
 Our strategy for dealing with poison follows the one used by existing LLVM vector instructions: poison propagates lane-wise, but does not contaminate non-dependent vector elements.
-LLVM has a second kind of deferred undefined behavior: the \emph{undef} value, which we have not supported in our instruction semantics.
-We believe this is the correct decision since undef is in the process of being deprecated by the LLVM community.